thatobaloyi/BlackJokers/README.md

 ## Getting Started
 To play the game, follow these steps:

-1. Clone the project repository from [GitHub Repo URL].
+1. Clone the project repository from https://github.com/thatobaloyi/BlackJokers.
 2. Ensure you have Java Development Kit (JDK) 8 or higher installed on your system.
 3. Open your terminal or command prompt and navigate to the project directory.